Amboseli National Park Facts, Tours, Reviews, Map, Location, Photos

 The local people are mainly Maasai, but people from other parts of the country have in recent years settled there, attracted by the successful tourist-driven economy and intensive agriculture along with the system of swamps that makes this low-rainfall area, an average of 350 mm (14 in), one of the best wildlife-viewing experiences in the world with 400 species of birds including water birds like pelicans, kingfishers, crakes, hamerkop and 47 raptor species and lot more.
 Amboseli National Park is the second most popular National Park in Kenya after the premier Masai Mara Reserve.
 The National Park is a great place to visit for wildlife sightings all year round due to the remarkable numbers of wildlife found here.

-Wildlife and Attractions in Amboseli National Park
+Safaris in Amboseli National Park

 Amboseli National Park safari